crime-analyst-990x358

 Criminal Intelligence Certified Analyst (CICA)

-The International Association of Law Enforcement Intelligence Analysts (IALEIA) offers professional Criminal Intelligence Certified Analyst (CICA) certification.
+The International Association of Law Enforcement Intelligence Analysts (IALEIA) offers professional certification as a Criminal Intelligence Certified Analyst (CICA).
 To be deemed eligible, applicants must have one year of continuous membership with the IALEIA, hold a full-time position in criminal intelligence analysis, have a bachelor’s degree, and have three years of work experience.
 The application fee is $100.

 Once deemed eligible, applicants must pass the four-hour CICA exam with a minimum composite score of 70 percent to earn the CICA credential.
 The exam covers numerous topics related to crime and intelligence analysis, including: